nao7sep/Assets/PLAYBOOK.md

 ### 4.1.
 Type and File Rules

 - **One type per file** (mandatory - do not create files with multiple types)
+- Private nested types used as implementation details are acceptable within the containing type's file
 - File name must exactly match the type name (e.g., class `MyClass` in `MyClass.cs`)
 - No headers, timestamps, copyright notices, or "change assist" comments in source files